1 Name of Medicine

 At Week 24 the proportion of patients who remained free from pulmonary exacerbations was significantly higher for patients treated with Trikafta compared with placebo.
 The rate ratio of exacerbations through Week 24 in patients treated with Trikafta was 0.37 (95% CI: 0.25, 0.55; P < 0.0001), representing a reduction relative to placebo of 63% (see Figure 2).

-Study 445-103: Study in patients who are homozygous for the F508del mutation and randomized to Trikafta or Symdeko tablets.
+Study 445-103: study in patients who are homozygous for the F508del mutation and randomised to Trikafta or Symdeko tablets.

 See Figure 3.